phdomiciano/ph-serieslist-manager/README.md

     composer dump-autoload

-Create a file sqlite in folder "database":
+Create a file sqlite in folder "database" or other DB you wish (For others, configure ".env" file):

     database/database.sqlite